We all know the prospecting drill:

 Any company that has a website needs SEO to rank well.
 But that doesn’t mean they are all ideal clients for our SEO agency.
 Maybe it specializes in e-commerce and doesn’t want to sign startups or newly founded companies.
 Instead, they want to work on a retainer and pursue low-margin shops with high sales volumes.

 The SaaS company might want to create a list of prospects who have the decision-making capability within the organization.
-Specifically, they want to reach out to CEOs, CMOs and Marketing Managers.
+Specifically, they want to find emails by name and reach out to CEOs, CMOs and Marketing Managers.
 Our freelancer might want to get in touch with businesses in the fashion industry who lack videos on their Instagram accounts.

 Each of them has to target an audience that needs their service and that’s transactional.
 Two questions need to be answered: